 The typ (type) claim is used to declare a type for the contents of this JWT Claims Set.
 The typ value is a case sensitive string.
-This claim is OPTIONAL.
+Use of this claim is OPTIONAL.

 The values used for the typ claim come from the same value space as the typ header parameter, with the same rules applying.